Simpler Fares

 What Is Proposed?

-SENRUG believes inter-city fares should be simplified, with restriction conditions easier to understand, and the price of tickets purchased “on the day” for lightly used trains significantly reduced.
+SENRUG believes both local and long-distance rail fares should be significantly simplified.
+For local journeys (possibly excluding local journeys on long-distance trains) rail fares should be integrated with Metro and bus fares and charged on the basis of the number of zones passed through.
+Fares on long-distance trains should be simplified, with restriction conditions easier to understand, and the price of tickets purchased “on the day” for lightly used trains significantly reduced.

 Why?

 SENRUG believes the current fares system is much too complicated.
-Many passengers are put off from travelling by train because fares are perceived to be significantly higher than the actual cost of Advance Tickets booked well in advance.
+Passengers making local journeys should be charged by zone and not by the type of public transport used, not having to pay again if they are forced to switch the way they travel due to disruption or delays.
+Additionally, many long-distance passengers are put off from travelling by train because fares are perceived to be significantly higher than the actual cost of Advance Tickets booked well in advance.

 SENRUG also believes a simpler, more transparent fares system will make train travel more attractive and enable Train Companies to avoid the negative perceptions many passengers now have of low cost airlines.